-The purpose of the Operating Plan is to address statewide issues affecting cooperation, interagency working relationships and protocols, financial arrangements, sharing of resources, and joint activities/projects.
-The Alaska Mobilization Guide and the Alaska Interagency Wildland Fire Management Plan are incorporated into this Operating Plan by reference.
+This is a Statewide Operating Plan applicable to all signatory Parties to the Alaska Master Agreement.
+Its purpose is to address statewide issues affecting cooperation, interagency working relationships and protocols, financial arrangements, sharing of resources, and joint activities/projects.
+The Alaska Interagency Mobilization Guide (AIMG) and the Alaska Interagency Wildland Fire Management Plan (AIWFMP) are incorporated into this Operating Plan by reference.